 A community must be connected by more than just the roadways that lead to and from homes.
 Roadways should be interesting and integrated into the fabric of the development to provide not just vehicle lanes but provide safe and purposeful pedestrian and bicycle access.
 A network of sidewalks may be sufficient for a localized neighborhood, but the upgrade from sidewalk to trail should be emphasized for connectivity of subdivisions and Open Space amenities.
-Mid-block trail connections and other intuitive pathways can provide additional interest for pedestrians as well as vistas.
-Roadways, with each differing use and benefits, will be discussed in detail within the Design Guidelines section of this document.
+Mid-block trail connections and other intuitive pathways can provide additional interest for pedestrians as well.
+Roadways, each with differing uses and benefits, will be discussed in detail within the Design Guidelines section of this document.